ejasaityte/sustainable-dev-app/Sprint 1/readme.md

 Jamie, Euan, Sem, Eddie, Matthew, Laura

 ### Summary of Conversation:
-Sprint planning.
 Created a product backlog with user stories, added priority and task difficulty labels, categorised user stories into sprints, made a to do list for each user story in sprint one.
-Decided on roles.
+Decided on roles.Sprint planning.

 Talked about plans for today - watching a video about Microsoft Azure and then started creating API.